ryankillian/proverbs/README.md

 - **Historical Proverbs**: Features proverbs sourced from Morris Palmer Tilley's "A Dictionary of the Proverbs in England in the Sixteenth and Seventeenth Centuries".
 - **Modern Analysis**: Utilizes advanced language models to analyze and provide insights on these age-old sayings.

-## Current Status

-The project is in its early stages.
-A production version is live on Vercel to test dynamic image capabilities.
-Check it out [here](https://your-vercel-site-link).

 ## Source and Licensing